yseulthb/yseulthb.github.io/_pages/projects.md

 <summary><strong>Rifle birds - <i>ongoing project</i> 🪶</strong>
 </summary>

-I am exploring the visual properties of rifle birds' displays to investigate their detectability.
+I am exploring the visual properties of rifle birds' displays to investigate their detectability.<br>
 </details>

 <details>
 <summary><strong>Manakin birds - <i>ongoing project</i> 🐦</strong>
 </summary>

-Are manakins learning their nuptial parade from each other or is it genetically pre-determined?
+Are manakins learning their nuptial parade from each other or is it genetically pre-determined?<br>
 </details>

 <details>